The Manitou: Plot

-Misquamacus kills a male nurse and claws its way out from Karen's neck, appearing as a dwarf-sized man.
-It also reanimates the dead nurse to harm others, but John manages to stop it.
-In another encounter, Misquamacus summons an ancient Indian demon by the name of the Lizard of the Tree while managing to erase the sand circle to harm Dr. Hughes.
-After Harry takes Hughes to the lower levels to treat his wounds, he returns to find the entire floor covered in ice; the receptionist is frozen solid.
+Misquamacus kills a male nurse and claws his way out from Karen's neck, appearing as a dwarf-sized man.
+He also reanimates the dead nurse to harm others, but John manages to thwart him.
+In another encounter, Misquamacus summons an ancient Indian demon by the name of the Lizard of the Trees which manages to erase the sand circle and wound Dr. Hughes.
+After Harry has taken Hughes to the lower levels of the hospital to treat his wounds, he returns to find the entire floor covered in ice and the receptionist frozen solid.

 Harry finds John sitting alone in the room.
 John explains that Misquamacus inflicted wounds on his face with surgical instruments.
 As they are about to leave, they are faced with Misquamacus caught amidst a snowstorm caused by summoning of another demon called the Star Beast.
-In the altercation, Harry throws a typewriter towards Misquamacus, which temporarily weakens it, allowing he and John to escape.
+In the altercation, Harry throws a typewriter towards Misquamacus, which temporarily weakens him, allowing Harry and John to escape.
 Harry comes up with the idea of using the manitou of electrical equipment surrounding them.
 John reluctantly agrees and proposes he will act as a medium for these manitou to manifest themselves.
-As they are discussing the plan, the entire room shakes with a violent earthquake, which John reveals as the coming of the Great Old One, a powerful demon, through a portal opened by Misquamacus.
+As they are discussing the plan, the entire room shakes with a violent earthquake, which John identifies as heralding the arrival, through a portal opened by Misquamacus, of the Great Old One, the supreme Native American demon.

 Harry instructs Dr. Hughes to switch on all the machines in the hospital while he and John travel towards Misquamacus.
-They find Karen inside a room filled with space illusion.
+They find that Karen’s hospital room is now filled with an illusory manifestation of the starry void of outer space.
 John tries to channel the machine manitou but is unsuccessful.
 He accepts defeat, but Harry refuses to give in.
 He tries to distract the spirit while calling on Karen.
-Karen gains consciousness and channels the machine manitou to finally defeat Misquamacus and the Great Old One behind the portal.
-As the ordeal is over, Harry and Karen are reunited.
+Karen regains consciousness and channels the machine manitou to finally defeat Misquamacus and banish the Great Old One back whence it came behind the portal.
+The ordeal ended, Harry and Karen are reunited.
 Harry accompanies John to a cab for the airport, thanking him for his help.
-John thanks him back and warns that they might meet Misquamacus once again for though its body may be destroyed, its ethereal form lives.
+John thanks him back and warns that they might meet Misquamacus once again for, though the body of the medicine man’s latest incarnation has been destroyed, his manitou (soul) lives on.